 A plan to provide services to you.

-You’ll pay more to see a non-preferred provider.
+You’ll pay more to see an out-of-network provider.
 Check your policy to see if you can go to all providers who have contracted with your health insurance or plan, or if your health insurance or plan has a “tiered” network and you must pay extra to see some providers.

 The percent (for example, 40%) you pay of the allowed amount for covered health care services to providers who do not contract with your health insurance or plan.
 Out-of-network co-insurance usually costs you more than in-network co-insurance.